-Education: Masters of Public Affairs, University of Minnesota-Twin Cities; BA in Political Science and English, St. Catherine University (A PLEN Member School)
+Education: Masters of Public Affairs, University of Minnesota-Twin Cities; BA in Political Science and English, St. Catherine University (PLEN Member)

 In Minnesota, Laurie Halverson always valued public service and her relationship with her community, but never considered running for the Minnesota House of Representatives.
 That all changed in 2012, when she was asked to run for the Minnesota State Legislature as the Representative from her hometown of Eagan.

 When asked about her decision to run for the Minnesota House, Laurie explained, “It wasn’t something on my mind, people approached me about it.”
 Her community involvement clearly made her the perfect candidate to serve her district, but initially, Laurie was hesitant.
 However, Laurie gained confidence in running because of the support from her network of friends, who helped her run her successful campaign.
 “Coming from a women’s college and attending the PLEN seminar, work, life, balance, was the forefront of all discussions.
 I had to let go of the idea that I had to do it all myself and not be my mother’s generation.
 I had to be okay with people helping me.”

 In 2000, during her junior year at the College of St. Catherine, Laurie traveled to Washington, D.C. to attend the Women & Public Policy Seminar.
 Laurie explained that PLEN provided a vision for what students can do as women leaders, “PLEN introduced me to the areas of public policy where women were making all of the difference.
 It was striking for me to see so many women in positions of power and so many change makers.”